LamThao69/LamThao69/README.md

 🎓 I'm a student at {Posts and Telecommunications Institute of Technology - (PTIT)}
 📍 Based in Viet Nam 🇻🇳
 🧑‍💻 Passionate about: Cybersecurity 🕵️‍♂️, Web Dev 🌐, and AI 🤖
-- 🔭 I’m currently working on: {flask-password-hashing-demo} ->>> (https://github.com/abetdt/flask-password-hashing-demo)
+- 🔭 I’m currently working on: {Build a website type Blog} ->>> (https://github.com/abetdt/flask-password-hashing-demo)
 - 🌱 I’m currently learning: Blockchain ⛓️, Linux 🐧, Bug Bounty 🐞
 - 💬 Ask me about: Security🔐, web, linux,...
 - 📫 How to reach me: lamtrungthao123@gmail.com